niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV01 Istio.md

    $ kubectl apply -f ./samples/bookinfo/policy/mixer-rule-ratings-denial.yaml
   ```

 * To verify if your rule has been enforced, point your browser to your BookInfo Application.
-You'll notice you see no stars from the reviews section unless you are logged in as _jason_, in which case you'll see black stars.
+You'll notice you see no stars (Ratings service is currently unavailable) from the reviews section unless you are logged in as _jason_, in which case you'll see black stars.

 ![access-control](./images/access.png)